animassu/IOT-Project/README.md

 ## Application Features
 The application will receive data via the MQTT service in The Thing Network, then the data will be stored on the database on the cloudplus for data persistence

-Each Store different sets of data personalised to their store
+Each store has different data sets personalised to their store
 ![image](https://user-images.githubusercontent.com/23652958/162811158-688fef2a-d5c7-4812-863d-5d97f1f1dd50.png)

 These are the charts that are providing value to the store owners